sourceallies/small-improvements-slack-bot/README.md

 | **DEV_ROLE_ARN**  | The ARN of the IAM role used in deploying to Dev  |
 | **PROD_ROLE_ARN** | The ARN of the IAM role used in deploying to Prod |

-Credentials are stored in GitHub Secrets.
-These secrets are injected into SAM as parameter overrides in such a way that they make it to the final lambda function as environment variables without being echoed anywhere in the codebase, AWS logs, or Actions logs.
-If either token becomes invalid, review the links below to get new tokens.
-Then using the AWS console, put the new secret value.
-You will need to send both values.

 #### AWS IAM ROLES